Cosmin96/AccountSystem/README.md

 Run the tests
 -------------
-To run the tests, **make sure the application is running first**, then, in a CLI do:
+To run the tests, in a CLI do either of the commands:

 ~~~~~~~~~~~~
 mvn test
+mvn verify
+mvn package
 ~~~~~~~~~~~~

 This will run both unit and integration tests.
-However, the application **needs to be running** as RestAssured will need to hit the endpoints.
 Additionally, the tests can easily be run from a Java IDE.
+The package command will run the tests, but also produce a .jar file for deployment purposes

 Endpoints
 ---------

 **1. User**
-* **GET /user/get/{id}**
+* **GET /user/{id}**
-  * returns a JSON list containing user with the specified id
+  * returns a JSON object containing the user with the specified id
-  * returns an empty list if no user exists for the given id
+  * returns a 404 NOT FOUND response if no user exists for the given id

-* **GET /user/get**
+* **GET /user**
   * returns a JSON list with all existing users

-* **POST /user/add**
+* **POST /user**
   * adds a user to the database
   * expects a JSON User object with the following parameters and types:
   ~~~~~~~~~~~~~~~~~~~~~~~~